A song to make you smile:

-We're trying to inject a little positivity in the paper (and on dailyherald.com) with a daily "Song to Make You Smile."
+We're going to try to inject a little positivity in the paper (and on dailyherald.com) with a daily "Song to Make You Smile."

 It's designed to help lift you out of your coronavirus funk.